 Part 2: Sustainable IT Procurement & Total Cost of Ownership

 The second part of the pilot will focus on implementing Total Cost of Ownership (TCO) in public sector IT procurement.
 A common misconception of sustainable services and products is that they cost more.
 In the public sector where post-pandemic finances are tight, the ability to demonstrate purchasing decisions are made with the best value in mind will be vital.
 The TCO pilot, which kicked off in April 2021, will educate our participants on the true costs (financial and environmental) of IT products over their lifetime so they can make procurement decisions aligned with their sustainability goals.

-The TCO participants include City of Brampton, City of Kitchener, City of Moncton, City of Ottawa, City of Peterborough, City of Richmond, Edmonton Public Library, Seneca College, and Waterloo Catholic District School Board.
+The TCO participants include BDC (Business Development Bank of Canada), City of Brampton, City of Kitchener, City of Moncton, City of Ottawa, City of Peterborough, City of Richmond, Edmonton Public Library, Seneca College, St. Lawrence College, Waterloo Catholic District School Board, and Wilfrid Laurier University.